lucianoinso/catan-settlers/README.md

 # beleth

-Interpretación libre e implementación de Colonos de Catán.
+Free interpretation and implementation of the game Colonos de Catán.

 # Run server

-El primer paso es instalar nodejs y npm.
-Asegurarse que npm esté en su versión más reciente.
+The first step is to install nodejs and npm.
+Make sure npm is up-to-date.

     sudo npm install npm@latest -g

-Instalar las dependencias
+Install the dependencies

     npm install

-Correr el servidor
+Run the server

     npm start

-> En Firefox no funciona por un error de configuración que aún no sabemos resolver.
+> It's not working on Firefox; there's a configuration error that we haven't figured out yet.